ThomasTolo/Dat250.Lab/DAT250-expass2.md

 Spring Boot couldn’t start.
 Fix:
 Killed the process using, Lsof -i :8080 and using kill command to end the active session.
+I later also found out, I could use the red box in the top middle to end active session.

 7.3.
 REST Client variables not set
 Code from test requests used "{{pollId}}" literally.